 - Dr. Mamie Thorns, Trustee (SVSU – Special Asst. to the President for Diversity Programs)

-- Laura Yockey, Treasurer (Sr. Lender, Saginaw Community President, Chemical Bank)
+- Laura Yockey, Trustee (Sr. Lender, Saginaw Community President, Chemical Bank)

 - Deborah Sanchez, Director